ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/overview_engineering_files/index.rst

 data_keys
 +++++++++

 The :code:`data_keys.py` file dictates which keys are run to make the artifact.
-Usually, the list of data keys is at the bottom of the file.
+Any keys not included in the :code:`MAKE_ARTIFACTS_KEY_GROUPS` list at the bottom of the file will be ignored when making artifacts.
 More information on how and when to edit this can be found on the :ref:`artifact building page <artifact_building_rt>`.

 metadata
 ++++++++

+The :code:`metadata.py` file stores metadata information for the model.
+For example, locations the model can be run for, age groups, draw counts, index columns or similar.
-The :code:`metadata.py` file will mainly need to be edited to change the locations for artifact building, although this can also be done from the command line.
+Research will not be expected to edit this information for the most part, but may need to change the locations for artifact building, although this can also be done from the command line.
 More information can be found on the :ref:`artifact building page <artifact_building_rt>`.

 paths